-Now I can simply attach the clamp to the plate on the bottom of my camera and I have an elegant strain relief that can be attached very quickly.
+Now I can attach the clamp to the plate on the bottom of my camera and I have an elegant strain relief that can be attached and detached very quickly.

 And in case you have to work with a tripod, still no problem.
-That Andoer clamp has an Arca Swiss plate profile as well.
-So you can connect the your camera with the clamp simply to your tripods Arca Swiss clamp.
+That Andoer clamp has an Arca Swiss plate profile itself as well.
+So you can connect your camera with the attached clamp to your tripods Arca Swiss clamp.

-In case you are working for a longer time with a tripod I recommend to use Velcro tapes to secure the cable to the bottom of one of the tripods legs.
-In that case you won't knock over the tripod with your camera on it in case someone is stumbling over the cable.
+If you are working for a longer time with a tripod I recommend to use Velcro tapes to secure the cable to the bottom of one of the tripods legs.
+In that case you won't knock over the tripod with your camera on when someone is stumbling over the cable.

 On the laptop end of the cable Tether Tools is also offering a jerk stopper version.
 Again a very expensive piece of plastic.
 Well, I'd say save the money and just use a Velcro tape again to secure the cable to one of the table's legs.

 Lastly one word on the cable itself.
 I have a pretty cheap 5m USB cable with an angled mini-USB connector by Delock.
 It works very well and I had no transmission problems yet.
-However it's black and can be overseen very easily therefore.
+However it's plain black and can be overseen very easily therefore.
 Also it tends to twist itself very easily.
 It's good enough for me, but in case you will use the tethering cable more often or even professionally you might want to search for a better cable.
-Personally I haven't tested the Tether Tools cable, which can be used with an angled adapter.
-I can imagine that this cable does not twist and of course its light, shiny color, might prevent the need for a strain relief in some cases, which is of course always better.
+Personally I haven't tested the Tether Tools cable, which can be used with an angled adapter as well.
+I can imagine that this cable does not twist and of course its light, shiny color, might prevent the need for a strain relief in some cases, which is always better of course.